LawrenceWarren/KoMo2/README.md

 _KoMo2_ is implemented using _GTKMM_, a C++ implementation of the popular GUI library _GTK-3_.
 This in turn has many of it's own dependencies - a full list can be found [here](https://developer.gnome.org/gtkmm-tutorial/stable/sec-installation-dependencies.html.en).

 These libraries are popular and compiled versions can likely be found on your Linux distributions package manager.
-For instance, on the following distributions you can execute the respect command:
+For instance, in the following distributions you can execute the following commands:

 _Debian, Gentoo, SuSE & Ubuntu:_
 `sudo apt-get install libgtkmm-3.0-dev`